 Industry 4.0 is a term developed by the German government to describe its high technology strategy for manufacturing.
 Like all trendy new buzzwords, however it has been quickly grabbed by consultants and the media and turned in to a “catch all” term used to describe, well, whatever people want it to describe!

-The “pre-production” labor tends to be highly skilled (often engineers).
+The “pre-production” labour tends to be highly skilled (often engineers).
 With manual tasks increasingly replaced with automated machines, the days of manufacturing being an attractive career choice for people without a good education are long over.
 This also means that increasingly the focus for improvement and efficiency needs to be on these pre-production processes rather than the actual production process.

 In many advanced manufacturers the combined number of people involved in engineering, procurement, programming, sales, sales support and design far exceeds the number of people on the factory floor.
 As well, the value delivered to customers is increasingly related to software, after sales support and design rather than the physical product.
 Therefore an improvement focus solely on productivity in production will miss the largest opportunities to reduce waste and increase value in your business.